 Feeds Pathogenic Bacteria

 Consuming too many simple sugars like fructose and sucrose is known to change the makeup of our gut microbiota, feeding dis-ease causing bacteria like Clostridium difficile and certain Proteobacteria.
-A sweetener called Trehalose has been linked to an increase in C. difficile infections that began in the early 2000s.
+A sweetener called Trehalose is linked to increased C. difficile infections, which began in the early 2000s.

 Contributes to Candida and Other Yeast Overgrowth

-Candida albicans is a yeast that naturally inhabits the gut and other places where there’s a mucus lining.
+Candida albicans is a yeast that naturally inhabits the gut and other places with a mucus lining.
 However, if it gets out of control due to antibiotic use or excess sugar consumption, it can lead to a diagnosis of “Candidiasis.”
-Candidiasis is linked to many symptoms and health issues, such as urinary tract infections (UTIs), chronic allergies, yeast infections, toenail fungus, and more.
+Candidiasis is linked to many symptoms and health issues, such as urinary tract infections (UTIs), chronic allergies, yeast infections, and toenail fungus.
 It can even fuel sugar cravings, making the problem even worse.

 Disrupts The Gut Lining, Causing Leaky Gut

 Sugar disrupts the balance of good gut bacteria, which protects the mucus lining, and increases the prevalence of bacteria that break down the mucus lining.
 The increased permeability or “leaky gut” then allows lipopolysaccharides or endotoxins to leak into the bloodstream, triggering an immune response to these foreign molecules.
-This increases inflammation throughout the gut and sets a person up for metabolic disease and autoimmune conditions of all kinds.
+This increases inflammation throughout the gut and sets a person up for metabolic disease and autoimmune conditions.

-A leaky gut is one of the three requirements for the development of autoimmune disease discovered by researcher Alessio Fasano, MD.
+A leaky gut is one of the three requirements for developing an autoimmune disease discovered by researcher Alessio Fasano, MD.
 The other two are a genetic predisposition and an environmental trigger – which we categorize into trauma, toxins, or thoughts.

 Prevents Good Bacteria from Colonizing the Gut

 According to a study published in 2018, eating a high-sugar diet cancels out a class of proteins needed for healthy gut colonization.
-The presence of high amounts of sugar in the gut signals certain beneficial bacteria not to stay and colonize.
+High amounts of sugar in the gut signal certain beneficial bacteria not to stay and colonize.
 Dietary fiber does just the opposite, encouraging growth.